BertanTurgut/BertanTurgut/README.md

 ### Hi there,
-### My name is Bertan Turgut and I'm a student at Bilkent University Computer Science department.
+### My name is Bertan Turgut and I'm a 2nd year student at Bilkent University Computer Science department.